 It is important to note that a diagnosis can never be made until a preliminary examination is performed by a chiropractor.
-However, if you are unsure about whether Chiropractic can help you, this section contains the most frequently asked questions about Chiropractic care at our practices.
+However, if you are unsure about whether chiropractic can help you, this section contains the most frequently asked questions at our practices.

 - How much does it cost?

 Without the information provided by a preliminary examination, this is very difficult to answer.
-Generally, you'll find chiropractic care is far less costly than continuing with poor spinal function and its associated health problems.
+Generally, you'll find chiropractic is far less costly than continuing with poor spinal function and its associated health problems.
 Please directly contact Brisbane CBD, Cleveland or Victoria Point if you have queries relating to fees.

 - What payment options do you have?

 We accept a variety of payment options including: cash, cheque, credit and debit cards through our EFTPOS facility.
-In order to maintain our fees at or below those recommended by the Chiropractors' Association of Australia, payment is expected at time of service.
-As a matter of policy we choose not to direct bill Workers' Compensation, Medicare or private health funds.
+In order to maintain our fees at or below those recommended by the Australian Chiropractors Association (ACA), payment is expected at time of service.
+As a matter of policy we may choose not to direct bill Workers' Compensation, Medicare or private health funds.

 - Private health funds: Rebates from health funds vary so please check with your fund for details pertaining to cover and rebates.
 We provide a HICAPS facility that allows members of most private funds to claim their rebate at time of service.
 If there is a gap between the rebate and fee charged, you are required to pay the gap at time of service.

 - Chronic Disease Management, formerly known as Enhanced Primary Care Program: A medical referral is essential and other conditions apply.
-Medicare will refund a large percentage of the chiropractic fee charged, for a specific number of visits.
-We ask for payment at time of service and can also process through our HICAP'S facility a Medicare rebate for direct deposit into a Savings account.
+Medicare will refund 85% of the scheduled chiropractic fee, for the specific number of referred visits.
+We ask for full payment and can also process a Medicare rebate through our HICAP'S facility for direct deposit into a Savings account at the time of service.

 - Workers' compensation: Workers' Compensation only covers chiropractic care when under medical referral.

-- Department of Veterans' Affairs (DVA): DVA has approved the chiropractors at Brisbane CBD, Cleveland and Victoria Point as providers of services to DVA clients.
+- Department of Veterans' Affairs (DVA): DVA has approved the chiropractors at Brisbane CBD, Cleveland and Victoria Point as providers of services to DVA patients.
 A medical referral is required.
 Fees are billed directly to DVA.